MickyCD/text-adventure-game/README.md

 # text-adventure-game

 This is a text-adventure game for the terminal.
-Navigate a fog covered maze that reveals itself the more you explore.
+Map generates as you reach the border, enemies follow you each turn with path-finding logic.

 # Most parts are not implemented yet

 ## Gameplay
-- Enter `N`, `E`, `S`, `W` to move
+- Enter `W`, `A`, `S`, `D` to move
 - Pick up items and fight enemies
 - Type `X` to quit

 ## Features
-- Player and enemy structs
-- Item pickups (weapons, hearts, goggles)
-- Fog covered map that reveals with upgrades and exploration
+- Chests with random drops.
+- Map generated using logic inspired by Conway's Game of Life.
 - Basic game loop and input handling

 ## Setting Up